RohitJaiswal01/Python-EDA-Air-BNB-2019-Analysis/README.md

 host_id : ID of the host, Data is repeatable, Numerical data .

 host_name : Name of the host.
-This column is neglected, Categorical data .
+Categorical data .

-neighbourhood_group : It is a location borough (a town that has its own goverment ).
+neighbourhood_group : It is a location .
 Brooklyn,Manhattan, Queens, Bronx, Staten Island .

 Neighbourhood: Area of the location inside neighborhood group.